 Since my post of 27 June, one man has been added to the list of members who joined the 1st Florida Union Cavalry.
 Bennett G. Senterfitt was the son of Jesse and Mary Faircloth Senterfitt, who were both members of Yellow River Baptist Church (YRBC) in 1840 when the church was founded.
 It is important to point out that the church did not list children of members as members of the church.
 In fact, they did not record them anywhere in the existing records.
 There is no record of children unless they reached an age where they could express their conversion and acceptance of Jesus.
 Therefore, while as children they likely attended with family, if they did not request to join based on their own conversion, they were never listed as members.
 Or they could have reached adulthood and joined another church.

-My upcoming book The 1st Florida Cavalry Union Volunteers in the Civil War will go into more detail on all of the individual recruits in the 1st Florida Cavalry Union (1st FCUV).
+My book The 1st Florida Cavalry Union Volunteers in the Civil War goes into more detail on all of the individual recruits in the 1st Florida Cavalry Union (1st FCUV).
 This post will compare some statistics for this small group of men with statistics presented in the book on the composition of the regiment and see if looking at these men as a group might tell us anything about Oak Grove, Florida and the surrounding area of Northwest Florida and South Alabama during the Civil War.
-YRBC was the earliest Baptist Church in the area of what is today Escambia, Santa Rosa, Okaloosa and Walton Co, FL and was likely the closest Baptist Church in the early years for the folks in southern Covington Co, AL. It, therefore, served families outside of the area of Oak Grove, FL (what is now the northernmost part of Okaloosa Co, FL).
+Yellow River Baptist Church was the earliest Baptist Church in the area of what is today Escambia, Santa Rosa, Okaloosa and Walton Co, FL and was likely the closest Baptist Church in the early years for the folks in southern Covington Co, AL. It therefore, served families outside of the area of Oak Grove, FL (upper Yellow River area in what is now Okaloosa Co, FL).
 Members came from as far away as Covington Co, AL and Walton Co, FL for the first several decades of its history.

-January 1864 saw nearly half of the nineteen men from YRBC joining the 1st FCUV.
+January 1864 saw nearly half of the nineteen men from Yellow River Baptist Church joining the 1st FCUV.
 Henry H. Dixon, son of A. B. Dixon (postmaster and general store owner) joined on 13 January 1864.
 Allen Campbell joined the next day.
 On the 19th both Jasper Chestnut and Celestine J. Ward joined.
-And six days later on the 25th Charles M. Campbell, James Millard and Seth Gaskin, and Archibald Smith joined the 1st FCUV.
+Six days later on the 25th, Charles M. Campbell, James Millard and Seth Gaskin, and Archibald Smith joined the 1st FCUV.
 Four of these served until mustered out in November 1865.
 They were Henry Dixon, Allen Campbell, Charles M. Campbell and Archibald Smith.
 Two died during service, James M. and Seth Gaskin (brothers).
 Jasper Chestnut deserted in August 1865 after the war was over but before the regiment was mustered out and had his desertion charges dropped in 1884 and Celestine Ward deserted in February 1865.
-Interestingly, nearly all of these men served with the Confederacy and deserted to join the 1st FCUV.
+Nearly all of these men served with the Confederacy and deserted to join the 1st FCUV.
 Charles Campbell is the only man in this group with no discernible record with the Confederacy.
-Archibald Smith served with the 1st FL Reorganized Infantry, Co G, and James Millard Gaskin was drafted into the 5th FL Infantry, Co I but appears to have received a disability discharge within a few months.
+Archibald Smith served with the 1st FL Reorganized Infantry, Co G, and James Millard Gaskin was drafted into the 5th FL Infantry, Co I but appears to have received a disability discharge shortly after reporting.
 The rest all served with the 3rd Florida Battalion Cavalry, Co D and deserted while the unit was still active.
 Only Henry Dixon was actually transferred to the 15th Confederate Cavalry when the 3rd Florida Battalion was merged with a number of other small units into the 15th.
 He then deserted soon afterward.

 Except for the men who were deserters from the 3rd FL Battalion Cavalry and joined the 1st FCUV at about the same time in January 1864, there does not appear to be a lot of coordination and support that you might expect if the church was supporting this “Unionist” behavior.
 Those who did not serve in the Confederacy at all may have found some support from each other while attending church but they did not join together.
 At one point in 1863, there is a note in the business records of the church that lists a number of men who were not attending church and needed to be visited.
 Several of the men mentioned above were on that list so it is likely they had already taken to the woods before deciding to join the Union.
 The decision to serve with the Union appears to have been a private one impacted by opportunity and circumstances.
 However, the concentration of these men in this area is interesting and deserving of more research.